facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 SPF Extended Management Executive Officer

-The starting pay of an Extended Management Executive Officer depends on academic standing, relevant work experiences and if you have completed full-time National Service.
+The starting pay of an Extended Management Executive Officer depends on academic standing, relevant work experiences, and whether you have completed full-time National Service.

 Appointment GradeMinimum qualification requiredGross Salary Range